FurkanMeric/proximity-text-voice-chat/README.md

 This module hides chat messages from token speakers that are a customizable distance away from the user's currently selected token.

 ## Demo
 The left side of the video shows a GM user perspective.
-All messags are always visible to GM users.
+All messages are always visible to GM users.

 The righ side shows the perspective of the user that owns the Aoth actor.